An End-to-End Learning Approach for Solving Capacitated Location-Routing Problems: Background and Motivation

 \section{Background and Motivation}

-In this section, we review the related works on the CLRPs from the perspective of exact and heuristic methods and learning-based methods.
+In this section, we review the related works on the CLRP from the perspective of exact and heuristic methods and learning-based methods.
 Meanwhile, we illustrate the motivation of our work.